 Another example: if tax in invoice is not selected, than you may have a special sub-band where a text explaining absence of taxes will be displayed.

-As you see, some kind of bands are displayed only once, while others are intended to display arrays of information.
-Take a look at the default invoice template.
-You will find that it begins with Detail band, where we put such details as invoice number, term, customer data, information about issuer.
+It begins with Detail band, where we put such details as invoice number, term, customer data, information about issuer.
 This band will be printed once per each printed invoice.
 Open helper menu and check Page break property:

 This property signals to insert page break before each invoice header, except the first one.
 Thus, each invoices will be printed from the first page.